2 International trade

 2.5.2.4 Check for comparative advantage

-The slope of the PPFs represent the _marginal rate of transformation}, the terms of trade in autarky and the opportunity costs of a country.
+The slope of the PPFs represent the marginal rate of transformation, the terms of trade in autarky and the opportunity costs of a country.
 The opportunity costs are defined by how much of a good \(x\) (or \(y\)) a person (or country) has to give up to get one more of good \(y\) (or \(x\)).
 For example, A must give up \(\frac{a_x^A}{a_y^A}=\frac{1}{2}=0.5\) of good \(x\) to produce one more of good \(y\).
 Thus, A’s opportunity costs of producing one unit of \(y\) is the production foregone, that is, a half good \(x\).
 All opportunity costs of our example are:

 opportunity costs of producing … A B